andreacoppari/number_picking/README.md

 ## Symmetry!

 Interestingly, for certain upper bounds, the digit sum distribution becomes **perfectly symmetric** — but only **until a new maximum digit sum appears**.
+You can print a list of the first N elements by running `symmetric_numbers.py`

 The numbers at which this symmetry holds form a special sequence, defined recursively as: